waldzellai/model-enhancement-servers/README.md

 5. **Metacognitive Monitoring** - A server for knowledge assessment and confidence tracking
 6. **Decision Framework** - A server for structured decision analysis
 7. **Collaborative Reasoning** - A server for multi-perspective problem solving
+8. **Ethical Reasoning** - A server for evaluating actions with moral frameworks

+## Potential Future Servers

+The following server ideas are under consideration to further extend model reasoning capabilities:

+1. **Emotion-Aware Interaction** - Provides sentiment tracking and mood-aware responses to improve empathic communication.
+2. **Long-Term Memory** - Maintains persistent context across sessions for continuity and recall of past interactions.

 ## Installation